Helen Tamiris: Ballet training and early career

 Becker auditioned for the Metropolitan Opera Ballet at age 15, and was accepted, despite her lack of ballet and pointe experience.
 She trained with the Met for one season, then performed in the corps de ballet for four seasons.
 Before her final season, she joined the Bracale Opera Company as a soloist on a tour of South America in the summer of 1922.

 Upon her return from South America, Becker performed with the Met for another season, while studying with Russian ballet choreographer Michel Fokine.
 She then danced in a Broadway production of Casanova for which Fokine choreographed the prologue.
 Dissatisfied with ballet, Becker studied at the Isadora Duncan School, but left after three months.
 Her autobiography cited the reasons for leaving as "I don't want to be a Duncan dancer - or a ballet dancer - I want to be myself - But what was myself?"

 With her independence in mind, Becker worked in commercial dance, including at nightclubs and the Music Box Review on Broadway.
 She took on the stage name of "Tamiris," from a line in a Persian poem: "Thou art Tamiris, the ruthless queen who banishes all obstacles."

 In October 1927, Tamiris made her premiere as a solo modern dancer, accompanied by composer Louis Horst.
-A second solo performance in January 1928 included a manifesto in its program, detailing Tamiris' desires to keep her works contemporary, sincere, and uniquely American.
-This manifesto was possibly in reaction to the works of Tamiris' contemporaries Martha Graham and Angna Enters; they had performed at the same venue weeks after Tamiris' debut, and Tamiris was in disagreement with some of their principles.
+A second solo performance in January 1928 included a manifesto in its program, detailing Tamiris's desires to keep her works contemporary, sincere, and uniquely American.
+This manifesto was possibly in reaction to the works of Tamiris's contemporaries Martha Graham and Angna Enters; they had performed at the same venue weeks after Tamiris's debut, and Tamiris was in disagreement with some of their principles.
 The second performance included two short pieces set to spirituals, the first of a series that would define her career.
 Tamiris traveled to Europe in 1928, performing in Berlin, Salzburg, and Paris, and furthering her distinct style.